Tanjong Katong MRT station: History

 In August 2014, the Land Transport Authority (LTA) announced that Amber station would be part of the proposed Thomson–East Coast Line (TEL), with the station to be constructed as part of the TEL's eastern stretch, consisting of 9 stations between Tanjong Rhu and Sungei Bedok.
 For the entire month of October 2015, there was a public poll for the names of stations in the eastern portion of the TEL, including Amber, where its alternative proposed name was "Tanjong Katong".
 Following the poll, it was announced in July 2016 that the station name will be Tanjong Katong.

 The contract for the design and construction of Tanjong Katong station was awarded to Woh Hup (Private) Limited for S$146 million in April 2016.
 Construction was scheduled to commence in that year with a targeted completion date of 2023.

 Six semi-detached houses along Amber Road and a three-storey apartment block along Tanjong Katong Road were acquired to build the station by the Singapore Land Authority (SLA).
 The acquisition was opposed by the affected residents as they felt the 18-month period for relocation was "too tight" and the compensation sum too low.
 In April 2016, two residents still stayed at the apartment block while the owners sought more compensation through the Appeals Board (Land Acquisition).
 The owner of Sin Aik Provision shop at the ground floor claimed he needed more time to move out the goods and find a new shop space.
 However, the SLA rejected the request as it would delay the TEL construction beyond 2023, and gave the owners until 31 May to move out or face eviction.
 Construction started by July 2016.

 By January 2019, Tanjong Katong along with other stations in the Tanjong Rhu-Bayshore stretch were designated to be 'Stage 4' of the TEL.
-Initially expected to open in 2023, it was pushed to 2024 along other TEL Stage 4 stations due to delays from the COVID-19 pandemic.
+Initially expected to open in 2023, it was pushed to 2024 along with other TEL Stage 4 stations due to delays from the COVID-19 pandemic.
 In October 2022, it was announced that Stage 4 of the TEL was expected to open in 2024.
-In February 2024, the LTA handed over the TEL Stage 4 stations to SMRT Trains for testing final testings.
+In February 2024, the LTA handed over the TEL Stage 4 stations to SMRT Trains for final testing.
 A month later, the LTA announced that the station would open on 23 June, with an open house event held between 10:00 am and 9:00 pm on 21 June to allow commuters to familiarise themselves with the new stations.
-Tanjong Katong station opened on 23 June 2025.
+Tanjong Katong station opened on 23 June 2024.